CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/00-GettingStarted-V2.md

-# OpenAI End to End Baseline
+# OpenAI End-to-End Baseline

 ### Overall Estimated Duration: 5 Hours

 ### Overview

 This hands-on lab series provides a comprehensive workflow for utilizing Azure OpenAI Service and Azure App Service.
 Participants will first create, test, and deploy a prompt flow, ensuring its functionality through runtime testing.
 The lab then guides users in cloning and enhancing the prompt flow before deploying it to an Azure Machine Learning-managed online endpoint.
 Following this, participants will publish a chat front-end web application and deploy the flow to Azure App Service.
-Finally, they will build and push a container image for the chat flow, and host it on Azure App Service to enable scalable, web-based interactions.
+Finally, they will build and push a container image for the chat flow and host it on Azure App Service to enable scalable, web-based interactions.

 ## Objective
 The objective of these labs is to guide participants through creating, deploying, and managing prompt flows and chat applications using Azure OpenAI Service and Azure App Service.